 Seeing A Specialist

 Austria operates a service called the Ärztefunkdienst (medical radio service) in most cities and counties.

-Interestingly this is where GPs make house calls to assist patients who cannot make it to the clinic.
-The radio service is available in the evenings from 19:00-07:00 during the week and all hours on the weekend.
-Patients can access the service through the emergency number: 141.
+The medical radio service is available in the evenings from 19:00-07:00 on weekdays and around the clock on weekends.
+Patients can access the service by dialing the emergency number: 141.

 Seeing A Dentist In Austria